myothida/Potential_Donor_Prediction/README.md

-# Applying-Machine-Learning-to-Charity-donations
+# Potential Donor Prediction
-You can read the article here
+This project is inspired by the work done by jindukwentua/Applying-Machine-Learning-to-Charity-donations.

-## Question
+## Background
-You have been hired to deliver actionable insight to support a client who is a national charitable organisation.
-The client seeks to use the results of a previous postcard mail solicitation for donations to improve outcome in the next campaign.
-You want to determine which of the individuals in their mailing database have characteristics similar to those of your most profitable donors.
-By soliciting only these people, your client can spend less money on the solicitation effort and more money on charitable concerns
+Data is critical to any organization, either from private or public sector.
+In INGO sector, it is known that donation rentention has been reduced lately.
+To increase the donation amount, it is important to increase the donor retention as regular donors are the ones who will support the organization.

-## Goal
+## Objective
-The goal of this project is to apply machine learning techniques on data collected for the KDD 98 competition to help a fictional charity organization identify people most likely to donate to their cause.
+The objective of this project is to apply machine learning techniques to predict the donation amount and to esitmate if the person has potential to donate or not.
+In short, this project has two components : 1) Classificaiton (potentional donor or not) and 2) Regression (Estimating the donation amount)

-## Process
+## Data
-For the purpose of this project, I used 2 supervised machine learning methods.
-I compared several classification and regression models on how well they are able to identify future donors and estimate how much they will donate.
-These models were used to predict the outcome of the next campaign.
+data collected for the KDD 98 competition https://kdd.ics.uci.edu/databases/kddcup98/kddcup98.html